top of page

 These challenges make it difficult to regulate emotions, manage time, make decisions, prioritize tasks, and organize activities.

-ADHD paralysis shares similar symptoms with executive dysfunction, such as difficulties with decision-making, prioritization, focus, and emotional regulation, but there is a difference in their onset.
+ADHD paralysis shares similar signs with executive dysfunction, such as difficulties with decision-making, prioritization, focus, and emotional regulation, but there is a difference in their onset.

 When you experience ADHD paralysis, cognitive overload inhibits your ability to initiate, engage with, and complete tasks.
 The overwhelming nature of your environment can prevent you from making any progress on tasks.